Common Misconceptions — How Eclipses Work in Astrology + Magic

 On a Technical Level

-- Eclipses always occur on what would already be the New Moon or a Full Moon, so saying things like “The Full Moon Eclipse in Aquarius” is redundant.
-What occurred on January 5th was simply a Solar Eclipse in Capricorn.
-The next Eclipse, on January 20th, will be a Lunar Eclipse in Leo.
+- Eclipses always occur on what would already be the New Moon or a Full Moon, so saying things like “The Full Moon Lunar Eclipse in Aquarius” is redundant.
+What occurred on July 2nd was simply a Solar Eclipse in Cancer.
+The next Eclipse, on July 16th/17th, will be a Lunar Eclipse in Capricorn.
+Note: I understand things might be phrased this way for keywords or convenience, but it is still a technical fact many don’t understand.
+The type of Eclipse it is already tells us whether it fell on the New or Full Moon cycle.
+Those that happen during the New Moon phase are always Solar Eclipses, and those that fall on the Full Moon phase are always Lunar Eclipses.

 - Eclipses generally occur in pairs on what would be the Full or New Moons falling within a certain degree of the Nodes.
 The Lunar Nodes, or Head and Tail of the Dragon, are actually points of calculation for where Eclipses will take place.
 This is part of why the Nodes moving from one house to another means something in your chart – it’s where the next sets of Eclipses will start hitting your life.
-They normally happen on a single sign axis, but in this case the first Eclipse was in Capricorn and the one on July 20th will be in Leo.
-This is because the nodes are in the late degrees of Cancer-Capricorn and that particular Full Moon happens in the first degree of Leo.There are also rare cycles where there are 3 Eclipses in a row, such as in the summer of 2018.
+They normally happen on a single sign axis, but in some cases the first Eclipse can be on one sign axis and the next can be on another if the Nodes are early or late in a sign.There are also rare cycles where there are 3 Eclipses in a row, such as in the summer of 2018.

 - There are two weeks between when each set of Eclipses occur, the amount of time between any other New and Full Moon.
 Austin Coppock refers to this period as The Bardo, since effects from this time are often disruptive, excessively still, or even surreal.